Shopify/polaris/src/components/Spinner/README.md

 Spinner accessibility label should:

-* Accurately explain the state of the requested action (e.g. “Loading”, “Submitting”, “Processing”)
+* Accurately explain the state of the requested action.
+For example, “Loading”, “Submitting”, “Processing.”
-* Use as few words to describe the state as possible
+* Use as few words to describe the state as possible.

 ---